hamedrazavi/rental_analysis_switzerland_immoscout24/README.md

 SingleAprtListing_to_table.py is used in the above two scripts; its job is to convert a single apartment listing to a pandas dataframe

 rental_analysis_lausanne.ipynb is a jupyter notebook to study, analyse and predict the rental prices based on the datas collected by the scripts listed above

+[Here](https://hamedrazavi.github.io/rental_analysis.html) I have explained the process in more details.